Tips and tricks on how to see the most while not breaking the bank.

 Again, for more about sleeping rough, see the PS under the article.

 If you are going to eat out, you can ask the restaurant's staff to plug your phone while dining there; they are usually happy to help.
 Many trains and buses have a plug these days, so make some use of it.
-And if you are in a city, look around; you might find some unattended socket to use.
-I remember once in Kansas City, I located one outside of some closed bar.
+And if you are in a city, look around; you might find some unattended sockets to use.
+I remember once in Kansas City, I located one outside of a closed bar.
 It worked well, and after 15m my camera was back in use.

-Right; having solved the issue of recharging yourself and your devices, let’s move to another big budgeting item:
+Having solved the issue of recharging yourself and your devices, let’s move to another big budgeting item: transportation.

-That being said, don't be afraid of the public transportation.
-Renting a car can be convenient, but it's likely to be pricier, and you won't get to interact with locals.
-I made loads of amazing memories on trains or buses while getting around China on a budget — something I'd miss by using a car.
+Similar to housing, getting outside the comfort zone is a win-win.
+You save money and get cool stories.
+Don't be afraid of public transportation; renting a car can be convenient, but it's likely to be pricier, and you won't get to interact with locals.
+I made loads of amazing memories on trains or buses while getting around China on a budget — something I'd miss if using a car.
 It improves your communication skills, too.

-Also, do yourself a favor, get used to walking.
-It saves you some penny, and you will see the places more in-depth than when you'll take any faster means of transportation.
+And last but not least, do yourself a favor, and get used to walking.
+It saves you pennies, and you will see the places more in-depth than when you'll take any faster means of transportation.
 Oh, and it's healthy, too.

 Now, speaking of transportation – if you want to visit the other side of the planet, it can be expensive.
 But the thing is, I know many people who cry every day about the price Europe-Australia, yet they haven’t explored the country they are living in.
 It is happening way too often.